Optimal approximation for unconstrained non-submodular minimization: Introduction

 \section{Introduction}

 Many machine learning problems can be formulated as minimizing a \emph{set function} $H$.
-In general, this problem is NP-hard, but it can be solved efficiently with additional structure.
-An important example of such structure is that $H$ is \emph{submodular}, i.e., it satisfies the {diminishing returns (DR)} property $H(A \cup \{i\})- H(A) \geq H(B \cup \{i\}) - H(B)$, for all $A \subseteq B, i \in V\setminus B$.
-Submodularity is a natural model for a variety of applications, such as computer vision \cite{Boykov1999, Boykov2004}, subset selection \cite{Lin2010, Lin2011}, structured sparse learning \cite{Bach2010}, clustering \cite{Narasimhan2005}, and many more.
-Several algorithms minimize submodular functions in polynomial time, either exactly or within arbitrary accuracy.
-These include combinatorial algorithms \cite{Schrijver2000, Iwata2001, Iwata2009}, and algorithms based on convex optimization \cite{Fujishige2011, Bach2013, Lee2015, Chakrabarty2017, Axelrod2019}.

-However, in many applications, such as structured sparse learning, Bayesian optimization, and column subset selection, the objective function is not exactly submodular.
-Instead, it satisfies a weaker form of the diminishing returns property.
+This problem is in general NP-hard, and can only be solved efficiently with additional structure.
+One especially popular example of such structure is that $H$ is \emph{submodular}, i.e., it satisfies the {diminishing returns (DR)} property: $H(A \cup \{i\})- H(A) \geq H(B \cup \{i\}) - H(B)$, for all $A \subseteq B, i \in V\setminus B$.
+Several existing algorithms minimize a submodular $H$ in polynomial time, exactly or within arbitrary accuracy.
+Submodularity is a natural model for a variety of applications, such as image segmentation \cite{Boykov2004}, data selection \cite{Lin2010}, or clustering \cite{Narasimhan2005}.
+But, in many other settings, such as structured sparse learning, Bayesian optimization, and column subset selection, the objective function is not exactly submodular.
+Instead, it satisfies a weaker version of the diminishing returns property.
 An important class of such functions are \emph{$\alpha$-weakly DR-submodular} functions, introduced in \cite{Lehmann2006}.
-The parameter $\alpha$ characterizes how close the function is to being submodular (see Section~\ref{sect:preliminaries} for a precise definition).
+The parameter $\alpha$ quantifies how close the function is to being submodular (see Section~\ref{sect:preliminaries} for a precise definition).
 Furthermore, in many cases, only noisy evaluations of the objective are available.
-A natural question then arises: \emph{Can submodular minimization algorithms extend to such non-submodular noisy functions?}
+Hence, we ask: \emph{Do submodular minimization algorithms extend to such non-submodular noisy functions?}